Can I buy your products at my local store?

 Are your products Gluten Free?

-All of our products, except the Couscous are Gluten Free.
+All of our products, except the Couscous, the Freekeh and the Brown Rice are Gluten Free.

 Can you suggest ways of using Quinoa in healthy recipes that are Gluten Free?

 Our flavoured quinoa is perfect as a main meal on its own as it’s so delicious or you can use it as a meal accompaniment with chicken, fish, lamb – whatever really!